Here are some common questions about the races.

 If I can’t make it to the half marathon or full marathon awards ceremony, can I get my award shipped to me?

-If you can’t make it to half marathon or full marathon awards ceremony your hand-crafted glass award can mailed to you in a fragile/handle with care box for $15 or you may pick up at our office starting on Wednesday.
-March 21st.
-You will need to contact firstname.lastname@example.org to make arrangements.
+If you can’t make it to half marathon or marathon awards ceremony your hand-crafted glass award can mailed to you in a fragile/handle with care box for $20.
+You will need to contact email@example.com to make arrangements.

 Why is their a spectator fee?
 Where can we purchase?
 What can my family do while waiting for me to finish?